Padm0069/crypto-tracker/README.md

 - A platform for its users to track cryptocurrency and thier live prices on the go.
 - Upper and lower limit feature to get a alert prompt when the price crosses a threshold.
 - Price Line chart to display the price trajectory over different time frames.

+  ## Future Scope
+- Adding Sign up and log in authentication using firebase.
+- Creating a Watchlist section on the user profile.
+- Instead of a prompt alert, providinng email alerts or sms alert.
 ## Installation
 - Setup .env variables  ;
 - Run npm start